Location Hire at Flete

 The Flete Estate has provided a location for several popular period films, including Ang Lee’s Sense and Sensibility, Emilia Fox’s Rebecca, Ioan Gruffydd’s Hornblower and Shakespeare’s Lives creative film series Miranda’s Letter.
-It is also still attracting attention of makers of the Rosamunde Pilcher films, and the comic strip “the Hunt for Tony Blair”.
+Most recently shot on location at Flete is an adaptation of Daphne Du Maurier’s My Cousin Rachel.
+The film was released on the 9th of June 2017.
+It has also attracted the attention of makers of the Rosamunde Pilcher films, and the comic strip “the Hunt for Tony Blair”.

 The first film shot on location on the Flete Estate was International Velvet in 1978 and featured Mothecombe Beach and Holbeton Village.
 It is a film which secured Mothecombe in the hearts of many fans and to this day families come and stay with us bringing their horses to recreate the famous scenes on the beach!